As of Fall 2012, RWU Law has 2,513 alumni working across the United States and beyond!

 Due to a limited initial budget, we have chosen to cover alumni working directly with indigent clients only at this time.

 When can I apply?

 Students will apply no later than April 15th of the year following their graduation.
 Recipients are then eligible for a period of three consecutive years.
-So, for the graduating class of 2012, applications will be accepted anytime up until April 15, 2013.
+So, for the graduating class of 2013, applications will be accepted anytime up until April 15, 2014.
 Applications will be available each January thereafter.
 August or December graduates will have until the second March after graduation to ensure that they have time to take the bar exam and secure a public interest job.
 In addition, students who did not apply with their class may, if there are unused grants, apply a year late for two years of funding if there are available resources.
-For instance, if a student from the Class of 2011 did not apply in the spring of 2012, he/she may apply on April 15, 2013, for two years of funding if there are still unused grants.
-Each January, when the PILRAP application materials are posted on the website, the Committee will indicate which graduating classes may apply.
+For instance, if a student from the Class of 2012 did not apply in the spring of 2013, he/she may apply on April 15, 2014, for two years of funding if there are still unused grants.

 When will I know if I am getting funded?

 Applicants will be notified around May 15 if he/she has been awarded a PILRAP allocation for the one year period.

 How will I know if I should accept a job before you make your decision?
 Why can’t there be any certainty about who will be funded before graduation?

 Unfortunately, we cannot let you know if you will receive money until we receive all eligible applications.
 We will have a pool of money for each year that will be divided by eligible applicants.
 The PILRAP Committee will need to have the discretion to determine the number and amount of awards after everyone has applied.
 Many students do not find public interest jobs until after graduation or after they have been admitted to the Bar, so we want to be sure that we make this program available to as many graduates as possible.